outdreamer/build-a-cure/docs/tasks/function_to_do.md

   - add to science
     - in terms of 'time travel', 'preparing for another possible future' may act like a force on that future's probability, as the preparation for it makes that future more efficient and that may be a guiding principle as to how energy organizes itself, this preparation (a corrollary to intelligence and functions of it) being a type of time travel that may be more possible than other types, since it doesnt threaten stability as much as other suggested types, which are impossible or improbable bc of the instability they introduce
+      - structures like information make some realities likelier than others, acting like a magnetic or similar force attracting those realities (this means it matters what structures are built, what structures are stored, what info deriving structures and info erasing structures there are, as a useful prediction tool of the future possible adjacent realities)
     - an 'objective reality' is a 'common stable system' where other realities (as in 'perspectives' such as 'prioritized filters or areas of focus') can be tested/simulated and found to be more or less stable/efficient than the base reality
       - the reality perspective that allows testing the maximum alternate realities is the objective reality acting as the interface around which the others orbit, as in the 'most consistent system that allows the maximum differences without contradiction'
       - https://www.popularmechanics.com/science/a40460495/objective-reality-may-not-exist/